hacks-guide/Guide-WiiU/docs/vwii/recover-ios.md

 This page will guide you through the process of recovering a corrupted IOS on your vWii.

-!> Do not use this method for anything else than [recovering your Mii Channel](docs/vwii/recover-mii-channel) or the following page.
+!> Do not use this method for anything else than [Recovering your Mii Channel](docs/vwii/recover-mii-channel) or the following page.

 ### What You Need